-This publication wouldn't be possible without our contributing sponsors.
-Thanks to the ISCWSA organization and members for funding this publication, to bring all this knowledge together into one publication, with the aim of creating this guide book for the industry without restriction.
+This eBook wouldn't be possible without companies' contribution for their willingness to release their knowledge and good practices.
+Thanks to the organization and members for their time and funding provided, to bring all this knowledge together into one publication for the industry without restriction.